tjoliveira/calendar-desktop-notifier/README.md

 1. Visit this link and click on the button "Enable the Google Calendar API"

-2. In resulting dialog click DOWNLOAD CLIENT CONFIGURATION and save the file credentials.json to your working directory.
+2. In resulting dialog click DOWNLOAD CLIENT CONFIGURATION and save the file credentials.json to the project directory.

 ## Instructions to use the application